phillycommunitywireless/docs/docs/device-configs/configure-erx.md

 8. Leave other settings unchaged.
 Only Use One LAN setting should be checked.
 9. Under User Setup create a new user and set the PCW username and password.
 10. Then press Apply and follow the instructions to Reboot the device.
-11. Now return to the portal and log in with the PCW username and password.
+11. Now return to the portal and log in with the PCW username and password (contact project maintainers for this info).
 12. To verify WAN is set to eth4, visit the Firewall/Nat section.
 13. Under the NAT tab, see if Masquerade is set to eth4 for the WAN masquerade.
 14. Under the Dashboard, click on Actions for eth4 to turn on POE.